crd3cc04/Unit-3-Mod3-Twitoff/README.md

-# Unit-3-Sprint-Challenge-SQL
+# Unit-3-Mod3-TwitOff
-This is my repository that houses my Unit3 Sprint Challenge with demo_data.py, demo_data1.py, and the SQLite database.
+This is repository is a completion of my web application development, where I used Flask for my microframework in deploying a web application using Twitter API.